sneyhaa/Fake-News-Detection-using-Voting-Technique/README.md

 # Fake News Detection using Voting Technique

 Description:
-This research project aims to combat the spread of fake news by proposing a novel system for detection.
+This project aims to combat the spread of fake news by proposing a novel system for detection.
 The approach involves two key steps: preprocessing and prediction.
 In preprocessing, text blocks are broken down into sentences, converted to lowercase, and lemmatized to create a clean and consistent dataset.
 The prediction step utilizes machine learning algorithms, including Logistic Regression, Decision Trees, Naive Bayes, XGBoost, and Stochastic Gradient Descent.
 A unique voting technique combines the strengths of individual models, mitigates weaknesses, and improves overall accuracy.